pavelsolis/Replication-Folder/Docs/Paper/guide-paper.md

 The contents of the paper are distributed in different files like abstract.tex, sections.tex and appendix.tex.
 If the paper is part of a thesis, for example, the main file then can omit to call the abstract.tex file.

-Elements of the paper (like title, acknowledgements, authors' names and affiliations) are stored in separate files in Docs/Settings so that edits are done only once regardless of the number of files using them (e.g., paper.tex, slides.tex).
+Elements of the paper (like title, acknowledgements, authors' names and affiliations) are stored in separate files in the Docs/Settings folder so that edits are done only once regardless of the number of files using them (e.g., paper.tex, slides.tex).

 ## Versions